SampsonML/score_network_jax/README.md

 # Score-matching neural networks for likelihood based galaxy morphology priors
 ## Matt Sampson

+UPDATE - moved to a model using equinox

 For the use of galaxy deblending we construct a time-independent score matching model (diffusion model) with a U-NET architecture.
 The architecture is a JAX port from Song+21 NCSN (https://arxiv.org/abs/2006.09011).